algosup/2023-2024-project-3-virtual-processor-team-5/Specifications/functionalSpecification.md

 ## 2. Development Environment

-The development of the Virtual Processor will be conducted in a specific programming and toolset environment to ensure consistency, compatibility, and performance.
+The development of the Virtual Processor will be conducted in a specific programming and toolset environment to ensure **consistency**, **compatibility**, and **performance**.
 The key components of this environment are:

 - **Programming Language**: The entire project is to be developed in standard C language.
 This choice is made to leverage the portability and efficiency of C, making the virtual processor adaptable to various platforms.